Thailand Volunteer Highlights

 - Available year-round

-- Based in and around Chiang Rai, the northernmost province of Thailand
+- Projects are based in and around Chiang Rai, in northern Thailand

-- Between 5 and 10 British volunteers start in Thailand each month
+- Between 5 and 15 volunteers start in Thailand each month

 - Superior support - your experienced IVHQ Program Manager, teamed with our local team in Thailand will ensure you feel supported every step of the way - from planning to volunteering.